 - Add the red lentils and cauliflower and stir to coat in the curry paste.
-Add the vegetable broth and bring to a boil over high heat.
+Add the vegetable broth and soy sauce and bring to a boil over high heat.
 Once boiling, turn the heat to low and maintain a simmer, partially covered, for around 15 minutes, or until the cauliflower and lentils are soft.
 Turn off the heat.

-Nutrition Information:Yield: 6 Serving Size: 1
+Nutrition Information:Yield: 8 Serving Size: 1

 Amount Per Serving: Calories: 467Total Fat: 18gCholesterol: 0mgSodium: 1403mgCarbohydrates: 57gFiber: 13gSugar: 6gProtein: 21g

 Nutrition is calculated automatically so should be used as an estimate.

 This recipe was originally published August 24, 2017.

 Monday 9th of November 2020